Injured in a Car Accident in Michigan: 9 Things To Know

 This is referred to as a first-party auto accident case.
-To obtain these No-Fault benefits, car accident victims must file an application for benefits with your auto insurance company.
-All Michigan car accident victims have only one year from the date of the accident to file an application for benefits, regardless of age or competency.
+To obtain these No-Fault benefits, victims of a crash must file an application for benefits with your auto insurance company.
+All Michigan victims of a crash have only one year from the date of the accident to file an application for benefits, regardless of age or competency.

 All incurred No-Fault benefits must be paid within one year of the date the service is incurred.
 If an incurred expense remains unpaid by your auto company after one year, and an application for No-Fault benefits has not been filed on your behalf, then the amount owing is time-barred – no exceptions.
 This means if you have been injured in a car accident, that it’s too late to ever file a car accident lawsuit to recover those benefits.

-Car accident victims who have been injured in a car accident in Michigan have three years to file a pain and suffering lawsuit for injuries sustained from the auto accident.
-But in reality, car accident victims injured in a car accident may have much less time than that.
-Here’s the reason: Many car accident victims who have been injured in a car accident have two additional types of auto insurance coverage called Uninsured or Underinsured Motorist Coverage (UM/UIM).
+Victims who have been injured in a car accident in Michigan have three years to file a pain and suffering lawsuit for injuries sustained from the auto accident.
+But in reality, victims injured in a car accident may have much less time than that.
+Here’s the reason: Many victims who have been injured in a car accident have two additional types of auto insurance coverage called Uninsured or Underinsured Motorist Coverage (UM/UIM).
 These options may have notice provisions that are far less than the one-year statute of limitations in first-party No-Fault cases, or the three-year statute of limitations in filing a pain and suffering lawsuit against a negligent driver.